 room.” – Michael Embry

 How to get in?
 Due to the Reading Room’s double function as study place for students and meeting place for conferences, the opening hours are not stable.
-The policy is the following: In general, the key to the Reading Room has to be picked up at the UCF office. the office opens at 8:30 am and the key can be picked up.
-You will sign a document as you pick it up and hence you will be the responsible for key and room!
-As we students only have limited access to the Reading Room key, we need to organise shifts in advance; that way we are able to pass on the key and to keep the room open.
+In front of the Reading Room there is a schedule with the meetings that take place in the current week.
+The policy is the following: In general, the key to the Reading Room has to be picked up in the Common Room.
+Behind the door you will find a small safe with the key in it.
 If no staff meetings are announced, we may use the room until the building closes (10:00 pm).
-So, please, click on the link below and sign in for shifts!
-If you sign in the online document please also edit the print out on the Reading Room Door.
-Organising Sheet

-If you are the last person in the room you sign the document on the white board in the reading room, lock up the door and then return the key.
-If you close the room before 3:00 pm, return the key to the UCF office; if you close the room after 3:00 pm, return the key to the Student Mailbox in the staircase.
+If you are the last person in the room you lock up the door and then return the key to the safe.
 In case of urgent staff meetings, students are asked kindly to leave the room; yet, after such meetings the room may be used again for studying.

 THE GLOBAL ORDER PROJECT